itsoluwatobby/Song-reaction-request/README.md

 # SONG REACTION REQUEST WEBPAGE
 > ### A song reaction request website.
-This is a reaction request website where user users can make a request on the song they wish content creator to make a reactio to.
+This is a reaction request website where users can make a request on the song they wish the content creator to make a reaction to.

 ---